mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 $$
 \lambda_1=\frac{4}{T}
 $$
-Substituting this all back into the original likelihood gives "Profile" or "Concentrated" likelihood:
+Substituting this all back into the original likelihood gives the "Profile" or "Concentrated" likelihood:
 $$
 L_A=\frac{4^4e^{-4}}{4!}
 $$